layzer26/2gether/README.md

 - Offline-first persistence using SQLite.
 - Unit tests for the core C++ logic.
 - Continuous Integration via GitHub Actions.
+- Integration with google maps estimated travel times based on current traffic and calender event time

 See [docs/PERMISSIONS.md](docs/PERMISSIONS.md) for details on roles and visibility.